 The multiplexer pictured below in Img.
 2 was also sent to the depot repair station for repair.
 Following testing, the results and cost to repair the item were shared with the customer.
 The customer decided it would cost more to fix the multiplexer than it was worth.
 This was noted by the repair depot as being Beyond Economic Repair (BER).
 The item was documented as BER and listed as non-conforming.
 A red cap was placed over the pin to identify its non-conforming status, and the multiplexer was stored in the depot’s non-conforming materials bin.

 What is Non-conforming Material?

 These are products that do not conform to product requirements.
 They are identified and controlled to prevent their unintended use or delivery.
-The controls and related responsibilities and authorities for dealing with non-conforming product shall be defined in a document procedure.
+The controls and related responsibilities and authorities for dealing with nonconforming products shall be defined in a documented procedure.

 Any Knob Will Not Do

 In simpler terms, non-conforming materials are any product or parts that are defective, counterfeit or do not meet the requirements.
 For example, if you are replacing a broken knob on a transmitter radio and the specification calls for a knob made of aluminum, but what you received from a vendor was a knob that met every requirement of the specification except that it was a resin material fabricated on a 3D printer, that knob would be non-conforming to the specifications necessary to repair the radio.

 A non-conforming item can also be identified by the customer as Beyond Economical Repair like the example above.
 Equipment used for measuring that cannot perform its measuring tasks can also be identified as non-conforming.